techservicesillinois/terraform-aws-rds.archive/README.md

 NOTE: please review the [db_security_group](https://github.com/techservicesillinois/terraform-aws-client-server-security-group) module to create security groups to be used by the clients and servers of this `DB Instance`.
 This module creates two RDS security groups – one to be added to authorized clients, and one to be added to the RDS servers to allow access only by the authorized clients.

+**NOTE: Deletion Protection default and description on how to delete database when needed.**

 ## Usage

 ```hcl